aerospike-community/aerospike-linqpad-driver/README.md

 # Encryption and Authentication

 Support for TLS encryption and authentication is fully supported by enabling these options in the connection dialog.
-This includes the LIINQPad Password Manager integration.
+This includes using the LIINQPad Password Manager integration.
 If the password manager is not used, all passwords are encrypted using the Windows Data Protection API.

 # Connection Dialog